 - Start your campaign.

 You have everything ready- email list, email content, and email sequence.
 Now, you get going.
-You will need to implement a drip software for this purpose or opt for a marketing automation tool that offers all the automation features.
+You will need to implement drip software for this purpose or opt for a marketing automation tool that offers all the automation features.

 - Evaluate and Modify.

 Drip campaigns are automated.
 True.
 But to make this automation function, you will need to supervise and monitor the whole functioning.
 You will need to see if a particular drip sequence is giving you the desired results.
 If not, you will need to modify the email sequence or may edit the email content.
-Sometime educational content might work wonders while other times it will be not.
+Sometimes educational content might work wonders while other times it will not.
 So, it is important to evaluate your drip campaigns, adjust and repeat.